 Do I need to wear a face covering?

-We strongly encourage everyone in our building to wear a face covering when visiting us – aside from when you are eating or drinking – and out staff will be wearing face coverings too.
+We strongly encourage everyone in our building to wear a face covering when visiting us – aside from when you are eating or drinking, and unless you are exempt – and out staff will be wearing face coverings too.
 This helps to keep everyone safe.

 What should I do while inside the building?